What Is Medical Practice Marketing?

 C. What is the life-time value of each patient?

 Once you identified the “value” of each new patient, then you will look at cost effective solutions for medical marketing.
 It can cost from anywhere from $1000 per month for a small practice to $10,000 per month for a larger practice with multiple providers and locations.

 The formula is as follows.
 Total revenue generated MINUS dollars spent on a marketing campaign.
 Then dividing it by dollars spent on a marketing campaign = ROI .
 Read more and see examples on this page.

 Let’s assume you have a $2000 per month advertising budget.
 Your advertising campaign produces 1) 113 new patient phone calls 2) 25 ChatBot inquiries 3) 54 Text inquiries in a given month.
+Total of 192 new leads or inquiries.
 After subtracting certain low quality or duplicate inquiries you have legitimate 145 leads.
 Which means it cost you $13.79 per lead.
 If your conversion rate is 38%, hence you converted 55 new patients from 145 leads.
 Next if you divide the advertising budget $2000 by 55, you get $36.36.
 This is your Patient Acquisition Cost.

 Email Marketing is vital for clinics and doctors, as it helps you promote your healthcare brand, engage with your patients, and even reactivate past patients.
 To run effective campaigns, your clinic needs to have a clean data, and a targeted list of patients that you’re marketing to.
 68% of your patients are reading your emails on mobile devices, so the Email campaigns should be setup in a single column layout.